Peru–United Arab Emirates relations

 Peru–United Arab Emirates relations are diplomatic and bilateral relations between the Republic of Peru and the United Arab Emirates (UAE).
-Both countries are members of the Non-Aligned Movement, the World Trade Organitation and the United Nations.
+Both countries are members of the Non-Aligned Movement, the World Trade Organization and the United Nations.

 History

 Both countries established relations on June 17, 1986.
 In 2011, Peru opened a consulate general and a commercial office in Dubai.
+In March 2016, the UAE opened an embassy in Lima.

+Diaspora

 The city is also home to a sizeable Peruvian community, the largest in an Arab country, and hosts the most Peruvian restaurants in the Middle East.
-In March 2016, the UAE opened an embassy in Lima.